Louiskovski/MIDI-to-BMS-Converter/README.md

 #### Additional Notes
 * If you want to use your timing and chord data for a streamed song, the song must be in AST format at 32000 Hz.
+* The timing track is automatically ‘compressed’ (using subcalls), which saves a lot of storage space without losing any data.

 ## Preparation
 You need: